Home

 Route and Landings

-The cable is owned by a consortium including Australia’s Academic and Research Network (AARNET), Google, Indosat Ooredoo, Singtel, Superloop, and Telstra.
+INDIGO-West is owned by a consortium of six organizations: Australia’s Academic and Research Network (AARNET), Google, Indosat Ooredoo, Singtel, Superloop, and Telstra.
+Each of these entities brings unique expertise and resources to the project, reflecting the collaborative nature of submarine cable development.

 📡 Health